japinol7/maze-solver/README.md

                             All graphic mazes must have this extension: .png -p,           --print
 	                        print the maze created or load and the maze solution to the console.
+      -pd,           --processinputdir
+	                        solve all mazes from the input directory.
       -nr,          --rows
 	                        the number of rows.
 Must be between 4 and 2000.
       -nc,          --columns